Prefetching

 Defaults

 You don't need to configure anything for most apps.
-The defaults are:
+The default for all routes

 Per-Route Configuration